 It’s all crap.
 All of it.

 Every single aspect of every single art requires mental focus and discipline.
 The foundation of that is confidence, not arrogance, confidence.
-It’s very 39928easy to be frightened of ‘no’ and it’s even easier t hide under ‘maybe next time’ forever.
+It’s very easy to be frightened of ‘no’ and it’s even easier t hide under ‘maybe next time’ forever.
 If you do, you will be a decade down the line with nothing done and so much more work to do that you may not bother with any of it.

 Please don’t do that.
 You deserve better.
 We all do.
 Show up.
 Start something, put your hand up first, volunteer.
 Feel frustrated no one’s noticed what a genius you are yet?
 Use that as motivation.
 Can’t finish a project?
 Be honest, put it away and start something else.
 Never, ever stop moving, never, ever stop trying and for the love of all that’s holy don’t be British about anything.
 The natural reticence and modesty that people like to view as part of the national character is creative kryptonite.
 Don’t go near it.
 Put your hand up.
 Try something.
 Make something.
 It’s much more interesting.